-- Volunteering at a business where a parent or family member works.
+- Volunteering at a business owned by a parent or where a family member is employed.

-- Honor Society Hours/ Pep rally set-up/ fund-raising for a club
+- Honor Society Hours/ Pep rally set-up/ fund-raising activity for a club

-- Some organizations and foundations, though non-profit, will not be accepeted due to their support of anti-life agendas or other causes which are contrary to our Catholic beliefs and values.
+- Some organizations and foundations, though non-profit, will not be accepted if they support anti-life agendas or other causes which are contrary to our Catholic beliefs and values.
 Examples (not a complete list): Susan B. Komen Foundation, March of Dimes, Planned Parenthood.

 Consequences for Failure to Complete Service Requirement: